Extreme Lumbar Interbody Fusion (XLIF) in Dallas

 Dr. Shah, Dr. Patel, and Dr. Happ at Texas Spine Associates utilize the innovative eXtreme lateral interbody fusion (XLIF) as a minimally invasive surgical procedure that relieve pain from spinal instability by fusing vertebrae through incisions in the side of the patient’s body.

 What Is Extreme Lumbar Interbody Fusion (XLIF)?

-The minimally invasive lateral lumbar interbody fusion (XLIF) allows the surgeon to approach the spinal fusion from a patient’s side (lateral) instead of from the front (anterior) or back (posterior), thereby avoiding disruption of the major back muscles and the associated risks of an anterior exposure
+The minimally invasive lateral lumbar interbody fusion (XLIF) allows the spine surgeon to approach the spinal fusion from a patient’s side (lateral) instead of from the front (anterior) or back (posterior), thereby avoiding disruption of the major back muscles and the associated risks of an anterior exposure

 What happens during Extreme Lumbar Interbody Fusion (XLIF)?

 An incision is made in lateral/flank region.
 The location of incision based upon radiographic guidance.
 A minimally invasive dissection is then performed to guide the dilator and retractors to the spine.
 A variety of innovative technology is used to guide the retractors to spine safely.
 Once visualized and confirmed with intraoperative X-Ray, the damaged disc material is removed.
 A spacer is then placed between the vertebrae to maintain alignment, provide indirect decompression, and serve as a conduit for the fusion.
 Often a metal plate is placed provide stability and to prevent migration of the graft.

 Patients that undergo a lateral lumbar interbody fusion (XLIF or LLIF) often have faster recovery times than traditional “open” back surgery, and sometimes even faster than minimally invasive procedures that approach the spine from the front or back.

 Is XLIF Right for Me?